top of page

 BIO

-Gabourie holds a master's degree in theatre studies from the University of Guelph and is an alumnus of the Theatre School at Toronto Metropolitan University, (highlighted as one of the top graduates of the first forty years, 2014; Chairman's Award, 1989).
+Gabourie holds a master's degree in theatre studies from the University of Guelph and is an alumnus of the Theatre School at Toronto Metropolitan University, (highlighted as one of the top graduates of the first forty years, 2014; Chairman's Award1989).
 Dean was a member of Soulpepper Theatre's, inaugural Directors Training program in 1999; the 2000 World Stage, Master Class for Directors; Middlesex University's, Directing Shakespeare Module in London, England 2002, and in 2008 was invited to the Stratford Festival, International Directors Summit.
-Gabourie has studied the crafts of creation & direction with such theatre luminaries as; Mike Alfreds, Howard Barker, John Barton, Lilo Baur & Stefan Metz of Theatre Complicite, Peter Brook, William Gaskill, Garry Hynes, Jonathan Kent, Flora Lauten, Des McAnuff, Richard Monette, Yoshi Oida, One Yellow Rabbit, The Second City, Michael Shurtleff, Polly Teale & Dame Janet Suzman.
-A much-sought guest director and educator, Dean has facilitated learning at institutions such as the Tisch School of the Arts, University of Guelph, Ohio Northern University, Toronto Metropolitan University's School of Performance, the University of Victoria, Wayne State University, and has been a regular respondent at the Kennedy Center American College Theater Festival.
+Gabourie has studied the crafts of creation and direction with such theatre luminaries as; Mike Alfreds, Howard Barker, John Barton Peter Brook, Lilo Baur & Stefan Metz of Theatre Complicite, William Gaskill, Garry Hynes, Jonathan Kent, Flora Lauten, Des McAnuff, Richard Monette, Yoshi Oida, One Yellow Rabbit, The Second City, Michael Shurtleff, Polly Teale & Dame Janet Suzman.

 ACME Theatre Co.